 - Analyze the prosecutor’s case against their client

-- Review search and seizure and drug testing procedures
+- Review and drug testing procedures

 - Assess audio and video evidence and look for discrepancies